boltops-tools/terraspace-docs/_docs/cloud/config.md

 Name | Description
 --- | ---
-overwrite | Whether or not to overwrite existing non-sensitive variables.
-Default: true overwrite_sensitive | Whether or not to overwrite existing sensitive variables.
-Default: true relative_root | Useful for the [VCS-driven workflow]({% link _docs/cloud/workflows/vcs.md %}) if you have your terraspace project within a subfolder of the repo root folder.
+build.clean_cache | Disable cleaning the `.terraspace-cache` entirely.
+Terrspace generally tries to only remove the cache files in a way to allow the TFC VCS-Driven workflow to work.
+But it may not work for your needs, depending on Terraspace is configured.
+This setting keeps the cache.
+You can manually delete items from the `.terraspace-cache` manually.
+Default: true cloud.overwrite | Whether or not to overwrite existing non-sensitive variables.
+Default: true cloud.overwrite_sensitive | Whether or not to overwrite existing sensitive variables.
+Default: true cloud.relative_root | Useful for the [VCS-driven workflow]({% link _docs/cloud/workflows/vcs.md %}) if you have your terraspace project within a subfolder of the repo root folder.
 Default: nil